darrylwest/pluggable-webapp/docs/system-diagram.md

 ### REST API Service:

-This is the primary entry point for the client application.
-It handles incoming HTTP requests, performs routing, and orchestrates calls to the internal services.
-It acts as a facade, hiding the complexity of the internal service-to-service communication.
+This is the primary entry point for the client web application.
+It handles incoming HTTP requests, performs routing, and orchestrates calls to other internal services (e.g., auth service).
+It defines how data is structured, validated, and manipulated.
+It communicates directly with the database store, Valkey.

 ### Auth Service: